-Distributions of the Fund's investment income (other than qualified dividend income, as described below) and net realized short-term capital gains generally will be taxed as ordinary income.
-Distributions of net long-term capital gains (net gains from investments held for more than one year) generally will be taxed as long-term capital gains.
-Taxes on distributions of capital gains are determined by how long the Fund owned (or is treated as having owned) the investments that generated them, rather than how long a shareholder has owned his or her shares in the Fund.
-Distributions of investment income properly reported by the Fund as derived from "qualified dividend income" (as further described in the SAI) will be taxed in the hands of individuals at rates applicable to long-term capital gain provided holding period and other requirements are met at both the shareholder and Fund level.
-Over time, distributions by the Fund can generally be expected to include ordinary income, qualified dividend income, and capital gain distributions taxable as long-term capital gains.
-A portion of the Fund's income distributions may be eligible for the dividends-received deduction for corporations.
-The Fund's distributions will be taxable as described above whether they are paid in cash or reinvested in additional shares.
+Distributions of a Fund's investment income (other than "qualified dividend income" as described below) and net realized short-term capital gains generally will be taxed as ordinary income.
+Distributions of any net gains from investments held for more than one year generally will be taxed as long-term capital gains.
+Taxes on distributions of capital gains are determined by how long a Fund owned (or is treated as having owned) the investments that generated them, rather than how long a shareholder has owned his or her shares in a Fund.
+Distributions of investment income properly reported by a Fund as derived from "qualified dividend income" (as further described in the SAI) will be taxed in the hands of individuals at the rates applicable to long-term capital gain provided holding period and other requirements are met at both the shareholder and Fund level.
+Over time, distributions by each Fund can generally be expected to include ordinary income, qualified dividend income and capital gain distributions taxable as long-term capital gains.
+A portion of each Fund's income distributions may be eligible for the dividends-received deduction for corporations.
+A Fund's distributions will be taxable as described above whether they are paid in cash or reinvested in additional shares.
+A return of capital generally will not be taxable to shareholders but will reduce the cost basis of a shareholder's shares and result in a higher reported capital gain or a lower reported capital loss on a subsequent taxable disposition of such shares.

-Investors who purchase shares at a time when the Fund's net asset value reflects gains that are either unrealized or realized but not distributed will pay the full price for the shares and then may receive some portion of the purchase price back as a taxable distribution.
+Investors who purchase shares at a time when a Fund's net asset value reflects gains that are either unrealized or realized but not distributed will pay the full price for the shares and then may receive some portion of the purchase price back as a taxable distribution.
 Certain distributions paid in January may be taxable to shareholders as if received on December 31 of the prior year.
 A redemption of Fund shares, including an exchange for shares of another fund, is generally a taxable transaction.